kylerbrown/bark/specification.md

 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses>.

-## Change Process

-This Specification is a free and [open standard](http://www.digistan.org/open-standard:definition) and is governed by the Digital
-Standards Organization's Consensus-Oriented Specification System ([COSS](http://www.digistan.org/spec:1/COSS)).

-Version numbering from 2.0 on must be [semantic](http://semver.org).
-Changes that maintain backwards compatibility (i.e., that do not change or remove any required fields and attributes) result in increments to the minor version.
-Changes that break backwards compatibility must receive new major version numbers.
-Changes that significantly alter the goals of the specification must result in a new identifier, preferably with a reference to the version of this document at the time of the fork.

-## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ## Goals and conceptual framework